kimdoh/id_proto/week1/homework.md

 -----

 To prepare for Week 2, make sure all of the [previous steps](readme.md) are understood.
-In particular, ensure that [you get some practice movign around in your Terminal](bashintro.md).
+In particular, ensure that [you get some practice moving around in your Terminal](bashintro.md).

 -----